 Before Lake Havasu City was known for its world famous London Bridge, lake, miniature lighthouses and beautiful Bridgewater Channel (commonly known as “The Channel”), its future site was an empty expanse of Arizona desert.
 Lake Havasu was formed by the construction of the Parker Dam from 1934-1938.
-The reservoir created nearly 450 miles of shoreline and was filled to its capacity of 211 billion gallons in 1940-1942.
+The reservoir created nearly 450 miles of shoreline and was filled to its capacity of 211 billion gallons of water in 1940-1942.

 In 1963, Robert McCulloch, owner of McCulloch Motors, was flying over Lake Havasu looking for a place to test his outboard engines.
 He thought that the land surrounding Lake Havasu had great potential for an emerging city.
 Lake Havasu City was established on September 30, 1963 by resolution #63-12-1 as the Lake Havasu Irrigation and Drainage District by the Mohave County Board of Supervisors, making it a legal entity.
 McCulloch and developer C.V.
 Wood joined efforts and founded what would be a thriving community.
 C.V.
 Wood had previously designed the Disneyland amusement park in Anaheim, California.
 After four years, a total of 16,520 acres were acquired and prepared for lease.